AdobeDocs/journey-optimizer.it-IT/help/using/email/surface-personalization.md

 To use personalized URL tracking prameters, follow the steps below.

-1. Select the profile attribute of your choice from the expression editor.
+1. Select the profile attribute of your choice from the personalization editor.

 1. Repeat the steps above for each tracking parameter you want to personalize.